Inflation and national economy

 Consumer Price Index and purchasing power

-While rising prices may be seen as a good thing from the economist point of view, not all French consumers share this enthusiasm: more than a quarter find their purchasing power rather low, and half say they have seen their purchasing power decrease.
+While rising prices may be seen as a good thing from the economist point of view, not all French consumers share this enthusiasm: more than a quarter find their purchasing power rather low, and three quarters say they have seen their purchasing power decrease.
 Thus, people in France do not seem to be particularly optimistic about the country's future.